Case 2: Currently Non-Collectible Example

 A Client called us with about $42,000 that they owed in IRS debts, both her and her husband owed this amount because of their inability to pay for previous years.
 Client mentioned that they were compliant with their returns, as they had always filed on time, she mentioned that $19,000 of the debt was derived from self-employment tax, which was incurred by her husband.

 A Power of Attorney provided an initial contact, which was made by our tax professional with IRS, to discuss the account and request an immediate stay of enforcement.
 Master tax files were pulled, as well as tax transcripts.
 The client’s financials were gathered and organized into the proper forms.
 Bank statements, letters, correspondence, and other information were reviewed and analyzed.
 The tax professional discovered that the total amount that was owing as at that moment was $42,473.40.

-The tax professional reviewed the client’s financial situation, transcripts, and history, then recommended that the best possible option for the client would be Currently Non-Collectable.
+The tax professional reviewed the client’s financial situation, transcripts, and history, then recommended that the best possible option for the client would be Currently Non-Collectible.

 During the collection hold period, the client decided to proceed with the Resolution Phase of the program.
-The tax professional contacted the IRS to set up the Currently Non-Collectable resolution.
+The tax professional contacted the IRS to set up the Currently Non-Collectible resolution.